Even a Simple Slip-And-Fall Can Cast a Pall on Seasonal Festivities

 - Elderly visitors are at increased risk of slips and falls, especially those who use a cane or walker.
 Consider appointing someone as their guide if necessary.

 Homeowners insurance covers a variety of accidents, but it’s important to understand your liability to determine if you need additional coverage for certain risks, or if there are steps you must take to ensure coverage.
+Even if you don’t own your home, you may be liable for injuries within your rental, which is where renters insurance comes in.
 Contact us if you have any questions.
 With a little bit of advance planning, you can enjoy a merry, bright and safe holiday season.